Sun Sun Thatha: Production

 After a hiatus, Nassar returns to directing with this film.
-The film was shot in 2010 with his 12-year-old son, Abi Hassan and Malaysian actor Jamali Shadat, in the lead roles.
+The film was shot in 2010 entirely in Malaysia with his 12-year-old son, Abi Hassan, and Malaysian actor Jamali Shadat, who played the titular role.
 The film was produced by Nassar's wife, Kameela, a child psychologist.
-Malaysian artist Aruna Bala and others play supporting roles in the film.
+Malaysian actress Aruna Bala and others play supporting roles in the film.
+The reason for the film's delay was that Nassar did not want it to be Abi's debut film.

+Soundtrack

+The music was composed by R. Prabhakar (credited as R. Prabhar) and consists of two songs.

 Release

-The film had a low-key release in 8 December 2012 and was released for two shows in a single theatre.
+The film had a low-key release on 8 December 2012 and was released for two shows in a single theatre.
+The film was also telecast.

 The Times of India gave the film three out of five stars and wrote that "It is not everyday that one comes across a movie that is both short and sweet.
 Sun Sun Thatha is just that, and all in the right proportions".